RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `options` - specifies the available options as a list of strings for each language
   * value of this field must be an object with keys being available languages (just as with the field `text`), whose values are however the list of strings of the options translated in that language.

+The following are optional parameters that can be added to the question object:
+* `buttonLayoutCols` - Number of columns that the grid layout of the keyboard that displays the options should have.
+  * Must not be more than the number of options available.
+  * If the number of options is not evenly divisible by this number, the last row of the keyboard layout will have fewer columns (buttons) than this number
+  * If this option is not included, the default number of columns is 1.
+That is, options will appear in a single list from top to bottom.

 Example question that prompts selection of one of three options, depending on the language the user has selected.

 ```